reallygoodprogrammer/crossing-site/source/markdown/crossing/_header.md

-## *You are at saplove crossing*
+## *you are at a crossing*

-All of the content on this page is found and shared without profit of anykind.
-Happy browsing!
+**I don't endorse nor support anything on this site (necessarily)!** Everything found is done through some automation and is more a source for finding random content.
+A lot of the content I've never seen.
+This is not my own curated list.